FarmBuild/farmbuild-soil-sample-importer/README_API.md

-# Farm Dairy Nutrient Calculator
+# FarmBuild Soil Sample Importer

-This is the dairy nutrient calculator module of farm build JavaScript library.
+This is the soil sample importer module of farm build JavaScript library.

 ## Getting Started